 I think it's important to know each child's unique learning style; is it auditory, visual or kinesthetic.
 Each style requires different modes for helping the student learn more easily and effortlessly.
 Most of us learn more easily if the experience is fun so I use a variety of tools to engage the learner, using all the senses, some with play, music and art.

 I have been working daily for the past year with a special education student and kindergarten students; helping them learn phonics.
 I start with the basic sounds of the alphabet, move into working with blends and then expanding into CVC word families.
 I use worksheets, word wheels and game; using as many senses as possible to anchor the learning more quickly.

-I am certified as a Silver Level Competent Toastmaster and have taught seminars for parents and professional staff in parenting.
+I am certified as an advanced speaker, Gold Level in Toastmasters.
+I have taught seminars for parents and professional staff in parenting.
 I have also created and facilitated social skills courses for children ages 6 through twelve in an after school setting.

 Because 60-90% of all communication is non-verbal, a speaker in front of an audience does much better when aware of the importance of body language and how to overcome feeling nervous.
-I work with students, helping them organize their speeches and them teach them ways to communicate more effectively with their bodies.
+I work with students and adults, helping them organize their speeches and then teaching them ways to communicate more effectively with their bodies.

 The goal is not only to become a better speaker; it also includes building self-confidence as the fear of speaking becomes smaller and smaller.

 While working on my Master's degree in early child development at Ohio State University, I worked with professionals from other disciplines in a multidisciplinary approach to assessment, developing treatment plans and providing educational and other services to persons having developmental disabilities and pervasive developmental disorders.
 Using task analysis techniques, I developed a curriculum to train developmentally disabled adults activities of daily living.
 I supervised and trained undergraduate students in the use of these methods as well as the record-keeping and evaluation of progress.